Onit Documentation

 This Liquid does the following:

-• Creates a new variable named my_user, which stores the user preferences object for the user that is currently logged into Onit.
+• Creates a new variable named my_user, which stores the user preferences object for the user currently logged into Onit.

 • Leverages my_user to identify which group the current user belongs to.